mskcc/smile-request-filter/.github/PULL_REQUEST_TEMPLATE.md

 Other: [insert details on how messages were published or simulated for testing]

-### II.
+### III.
 Configuration and/or permissions checklist:
 - [ ] New topics were introduced.
 - [ ] The topics and appropriate permissions were updated in [cmo-metadb-configuration](https://github.mskcc.org/cmo/cmo-metadb-configuration).
 - [ ] If applicable, a new account was set up and the account credentials and keys are checked into [cmo-metadb-configuration](https://github.mskcc.org/cmo/cmo-metadb-configuration).